Essential Steps to Domestic Helper Visa Processing in Hong Kong

 For domestic workers who are renewing their contract with the same employer, they should submit their visa application within 8 weeks prior to the expiry of their limit of stay.
 The visa will usually be issued on the same day of the application.
 For domestic workers who are changing employers, they should submit the application within 4 weeks prior to the expiry of the contract.

 The queues at the Immigration Department can be rather long in the peak employment visa application period, usually in the summer.
-A lot of domestic helpers queue up as early as 3 a.m., so according to the suggestions made by Immigration Department, you as an employer should either send your worker early, or submit applications for contract renewal online.
+According to the suggestions made by the Immigration Department, you as an employer should either send your worker early, or submit applications for contract renewal online.